 Research Page

 I am always looking for students who are interested in research projects.
-I
+I tend to focus on parallel programming, scientific visualization and scientific computation.
+If you are interested, please contact me.

 Current (2017) Projects